Skip to content Instant Roofer Logo INSTANT ROOFER

 Connect

-All stats on this page are based on new roof estimates contractors have entered into our roof calculator database.
-Data is refreshed daily.
+All stats on this page are based on contractor pricing entered into the Instant Roofer app and roof measurements from our roof calculator database.

 Instant Roofer provides the most accurate online roof estimates by measuring your home and pairing you with trusted roofing contractors in your area.
 Use our roofing estimator to compare pricing, materials, and verified reviews without any calls or in person visits.
 It's the easiest way to get a new roof estimate and make an informed decision with confidence.